Education

 Ethicality of the Game that is Being Played

-The game that is seen here at times seems to be designed in the manner that it looks to be testing the ethics and the morals of the person.
-The basic idea of the game seems to be the fact that no matter what is going to be happening, the price of the survival is to make sure that at times morally questionable decisions are needed to be good.
+The game that is seen here at times seems to be designed in a manner that looks to be testing the ethics and the morals of the person.
+The basic idea of the game seems to be the fact that no matter what is going to happen, the price of survival is to make sure that, at times, morally questionable decisions are needed to be good.
 There is some sort of ideological conflict as well, for instance, the son is about making sure that the person should stay good no matter what are the circumstances that are surrounding them.
-Now, no matter how noble this thought process is, it is needed to be noted that the society that one gets to see in the story is where the survival is one of the key thing that is needed to be done by the stakeholders.
-It is one of the situations where people are more than willing to completely lose the semblance of humanity that they are seeing most of the times.
+Now, no matter how noble this thought process is, it needs to be noted that the society that one gets to see in the story is where survival is one of the key things that need to be done by the stakeholders.
+It is one of the situations where people are more than willing to completely lose the semblance of humanity that they see most of the time.
 The son wants to make sure that the old rules are being taken care of, for instance, how the morals and the ethics of this society are going to hold out in the given time period.
-Again, this raises an interesting debate, that whether the moral principles and ethics are only going to hold up when the society is working in order, and whether these values become secondary when the whole aim of the life of the person is to make sure that they get to somehow survive.
-As can be seen that how father is taking care of the son, he puts it in a very clear words when he says that.
+Again, this raises an interesting debate about whether moral principles and ethics are only going to hold up when society is working in order and whether these values become secondary when the whole aim of the life of the person is to make sure that they get to somehow survive.
+As can be seen, in how a father is taking care of the son, he puts it in very clear words when he says that.

 ““My job is to take care of you […] I was appointed to do that by God.
 I will kill anyone who touches you.”